data-intuitive/viash_docs/creating_components/bash.md

 ### Defining the platforms

-What platforms do you want the component to run on and what are the dependencies?

-native = for developers that know what they’re doing or for simple components without any dependencies docker = recommended for most components, the dependencies are resolved by using docker containers, either from scratch or by pulling one from a docker repository.
-This has huge benefits as the end user doesn’t need to have any of the dependencies installed locally. nextflow = this converts the component into NextFlow module that can be imported into a pipeline

-The platforms section specifies the requirements to execute the component on zero or more platforms.
+The platforms dictionary specifies the requirements to execute the component on zero or more platforms.
 The list of currently supported platforms are [Native](config/platform-native), [Docker](config/platform-docker), and [Nextflow](config/platform-nextflow).
-If no platforms are specified, a native platform with no system requirements is assumed.
+If no platforms are specified, a native platform is assumed.
+Here’s a quick overview of the platforms:

+-   **native**: The platform for developers that know what they’re doing or for simple components without any dependencies.
+All dependencies need to be installed on the system the component is run on.
+-   **docker**: This platform is recommended for most components.
+The dependencies are resolved by using [docker](https://www.docker.com/) containers, either from scratch or by pulling one from a docker repository.
+This has huge benefits as the end user doesn’t need to have any of the dependencies installed locally.
+-   **nextflow**: This converts the component into a [NextFlow](https://www.nextflow.io/) module that can be imported into a pipeline.

 This example component will support both the native and docker platform